zackhuiiiii/SpacySpanBERT/README.md

-# SpanBERT for Relation Extraction from Web Documents
+# spaCy-SpanBERT: Relation Extraction from Web Documents

-This repository is a fork from [SpanBERT](https://github.com/facebookresearch/SpanBERT) by Facebook Research, which contains code and models for the paper: [SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/abs/1907.10529).
+This repository integrates spaCy with pre-trained SpanBERT.
+It is a fork from [SpanBERT](https://github.com/facebookresearch/SpanBERT) by Facebook Research, which contains code and models for the paper: [SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/abs/1907.10529).

 We have adapted the SpanBERT scripts to support relation extraction from general documents beyond the TACRED dataset.
+We extract entities using spaCy and classify relations using SpanBERT.
+This code has been used for the purpose of the Advanced Databases Course (Spring 2020 semester).

 ## Install Requirements